Wwise Projects

 FPS Platformer - Android

 FPS platformer set inside a human body, targeting cheap Android phones with 2 GB RAM.
 The first build crashed because all audio loaded at once.
-I split it so only the current zone stays in memory — Brain takes 670 KB, Mouth 384 KB, Stomach 2.8 MB.
+I split it so only the current zone stays in memory: Brain takes 670 KB, Mouth 384 KB, Stomach 2.8 MB.
 For quiet moments I replaced real audio files with generated silence, which cut memory use by 80%.
-The waterfall has 3 layers that change based on how far you are — sounds different at 5 meters vs. 30.
+The waterfall has 3 layers that change based on how far you are, so it sounds different at 5 meters than it does at 30.

 What Broke & How I Fixed It